jacopen/cf-php-buildpack-binary-build-scripts/README.md

 ### Usage

-#### Local

- 1. Install the base OS.
-Currently Ubuntu 10.04, 12.04 or 14.04.
- 2. In a terminal in the OS, run `bash <( curl -s https://raw.githubusercontent.com/dmikusa-pivotal/cf-php-buildpack-binary-build-scripts/master/build/run_local.sh )`.
+ 1. Install [Vagrant](http://www.vagrantup.com/) on your local machine.
+ 2. Install [VirtualBox](https://www.virtualbox.org/) on your local machine.
+ 3. Clone this repository.
+ 4. Change directories to your newly-cloned repository (`cd cf-php-buildpack-binary-build-scripts`) and run `vagrant up`.
+This will download and boot 3 Ubuntu virtual machines: 10.04 Lucid, 12.04 Precise, and 14.04 Trusty
+ 5. Run `vagrant ssh lucid -c /vagrant/build/run_local.sh` to start the build.
+Instead of `lucid` you may use the same command with `precise` or `trusty`.

-This will download and run the local install script, which handles everything else.
+This will run the build script, which handles everything else.
 See the `run_local.sh` script below for more details.

-#### Remote

- 1. Install the base OS.
-Currently Ubuntu 10.04, 12.04 or 14.04.
- 2. Setup an SSH Server on the base OS.
-Add your [ssh key] to the `.ssh/authorized_keys` file on the base OS.
- 3. Run `bash <( curl -s https://raw.githubusercontent.com/dmikusa-pivotal/cf-php-buildpack-binary-build-scripts/master/build/run_remote.sh ) [user]@<baseos-ip>`.

-This will download and run the remote install script, which connects to the remote server and handles everything else.
-Please note that step two is optional, but you'll have a much better time if passwordless login is enabled on your remote machine.

-See the `run_remote.sh` script below for details.

 ### Scripts